yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/04. Query Parallelization/readme.md

 | P3/A6/F256 | 32      |    8        |        3,017 ms        |
 | P4/A7/F512 | 64      |    10       |        2,391 ms        |

 As we can see, the default query parallelism increases with the SKU, hence the performance.
-However, when using P4/A7 and higher SKU the query parallelism does not grow further, because it's limited by `Data Source Default Max Connection` setting in the report which is equal **10** by default.
+However, when using P4/A7/F512 and higher SKU the query parallelism does not grow further, because it's limited by `Data Source Default Max Connection` setting in the semantic model which is equal **10** by default.

 > [!NOTE]
 > Please note that: 1) performance numbers are not precise.
 You may observe different performance in your environment; 2) Microsoft has not documented the default behaviour of query parallelism, hence it may change and your results may be different.